 We offer a varied range of intramurals open to students at all grade levels throughout the school year.
 Students must arrange their own transportation.
-Intramural sports at Lewis & Clark are intended to encourage participation in athletics.
+Intramural sports at Thomas Jefferson are intended to encourage participation in athletics.
 Even though competition is a part of athletics, participation is our main goal.
-Programs are offered in archery, basketball, football, futsal, softball, volleyball, track, and cross-country.
+Programs are offered in basketball, football, softball, and volleyball.
 The student body will be notified of all activities and encouraged to participate in the activities of their choosing.